-A healthy vegan strawberry smoothie with the nutritional boost from hidden veggies, including cauliflower, and yet still this pink dairy-free drink tastes like a bright tropically fruity milkshake.
+A healthy cauliflower smoothie with the nutritional boost from hidden veggies – not just cauliflower, cucumber too!
+Yet still this pink dairy-free drink tastes like a bright tropically fruity milkshake.

 Cauliflower, is there anything you can’t do?